gorlak/gorlak.github.io/_posts/2016-08-06-insomniac-core-dump.md

 ### 10am Intro to Day 1 ###
 * This conference was inspired by Handmade con, borrowed the formula from them.
 Mostly ad-hoc/interview style.
-* Video from Ted Price about stuff, sharing with the community and whatnot.
+* Video from Ted Price about stuff, sharing with the community.
+Thanks for the conference, Ted!
 * Mike answering questions submitted by attendees.
-Rambling about his thoughts on small stuff.
+Thoughts on small stuff.

 Insoniac Core Team structure: